🔍 공개 퀴즈 검색

 Lenz's Law states:

-1. Induced current opposes the change that caused it ✓
+1. Induced current helps the change

 2. Voltage increases indefinitely